LaChapeliere/nb-jam/README.md

 ### Visual assets
 Assets should be in WebP format.
 This can help convert them to the right format: https://blog.argentgames.co/post/2019-04-08-renpy-image-optimization-imagemagick/
 #### Characters
+No emotion variants for characters, but emoji reaction bubbles
 - [] Sketch characters
   - [] The witch
   - [] The transphobic parent